 What if I’m not a Google Suite user?

-DailyBot is available for Google Suite (Hangouts Chat) and also for Slack and Microsoft Teams.
-If you have any of those platforms, open www.dailybot.co and sign up for free.
+DailyBot is available for Google Chat and also for Slack and Microsoft Teams.
+If you have any of those platforms, open www.dailybot.com and sign up for free.